If we want to compare an expression to a value then we use an

 If the value produced by the match expression isn't used then the cases can omit the arrow and expression to evaluate.
 This can be useful for excluding specific cases before a more general case.

-If the value the match expression results in is used then you need to have an else case, even if it can never actually be reached.
+If the value the match expression results in is used then you need to have an else case, except in cases where the compiler recognizes that the match is exhaustive and that the else case can never actually be reached.
 If you omit it a default will be added which evaluates to

 Matching on values